 To discuss inquiries regarding possible inappropriateness in teaching and to pass on information and any recommendations to the head of department in this regard.

-The study board consist of a number of members determined by the deans, however, not fewer than 4 and not more than 12.
-Members are elected by and from the academic staff, including employed Ph.D. students, and by and from the students in a 1:1 ratio.
+The number of members of the study boards are determined by the deans, however it must count between 4 and 12 Members are elected by and from the academic staff, including employed Ph.D. students, and by and from the students in a 1:1 academic : student ratio.
 The representatives of the academic staff are elected for a term of 4 years, while student representatives are elected for a term of 1 year.
-The study board selects a chairperson among the academic staff and a deputy chairperson among the students.
-The election of the chairperson must be approved by the dean.
+The study board selects a chairman (omnigender) among the academic staff and a deputy chairman among the students.
+The election of the chairman must be approved by the dean.

 See an intro the work here: https://youtu.be/830Korm1RWc